-Osteoporosis is caused by bones losing their density.
+Osteoporosis is caused by bones losing the density of their mineral content.
 Some people are more at risk than others.

 How does osteoporosis develop?

 Bones are at their thickest and strongest in early adult life.
 You gradually start losing bone density after 35.
 People with osteoporosis lose bone density much faster than normal, meaning they are at risk of fracturing their bones.

 Osteoporosis can affect men and women.
 It is more common in older people, but it can affect younger people too.